vikram-gk/SpatialDataPlatform/README.md

-Clone the Repository First, clone the repository to your local machine using the following command: git clone repo_name Create and Activate a Virtual Environment It's recommended to use a virtual environment to manage dependencies.
+Clone the repository to your local machine using the following command: git clone repo_name Create and Activate a Virtual Environment It's recommended to use a virtual environment to manage dependencies.
 Run the following commands to create and activate the virtual environment: For Windows:

  python -m venv venv